 - you may not be aware of how your food choices prevent you from breaking through your weight loss barrier

-- you might be stressed, and this can impair metabolism.
+- you might be stressed, and this can impair metabolism

 If you take a long view of your health, you can gradually make changes that stick.
 If you are pressed for time, with risks to your heart or impending diabetes, you might need to make changes quickly.
-Here are some ideas for addressing that last hurdle.

 - Assess your habits.
-Condiments add extra fuel to a meal, and may have ingredients your body doesn’t need.
+Condiments add extra fuel to a meal and may have ingredients your body doesn’t need.
 Bottled sweet drinks including juice and soda add calories with less value than whole fruits or freshly pressed juices.
 Notice the many ways extra calories creep quietly into your day, then make clear choices.

 - Get enough sleep.
 Being well-rested means you can exercise the next day; exercising means you’ll sleep well.
-If your body clock is properly adjusted, meals can also fall into a pattern which can prevent binging.
+If your body clock is properly adjusted, meals can also fall into a pattern that can prevent binging.

 - Snack wisely.
-Keep veggies, nuts and fruits available to stave off hunger between meals.
-A small snack will keep fat cells calm, your metabolism burning properly and prevent your body from swinging between feast and famine modes.
+Keep veggies, nuts, and fruits available to stave off hunger between meals.
+A small snack will keep fat cells calm, your metabolism burning properly, and prevent your body from swinging between feast and famine modes.
 Make sure to have breakfast and eat a healthy lunch.

 - Read ingredients carefully and assess your larder.
 Be picky!
 Anything that does not come from a farm or is not simply derived from a natural ingredient is worth researching.
 Go easy on saturated fats and avoid trans-fats completely.
 The more you know, the easier it will be to make healthy decisions.